 Further, we believe that private credit can offer an interesting alternative for market participants worried about lofty valuations in the public equity markets today.
 As our Chief Economist Torsten Sløk wrote recently, public stocks at current valuations can imply a 3% annualized return over the next three years.
-If realized, those returns can trail overall returns expected in the private credit space in the same period of time, especially when one factors in original issue discounts with still-elevated base rates, as well as structural protections.
+If realized, those returns can trail overall returns expected in the private credit space in the same period of time, especially when one factors in wider credit spreads relative to public markets, original issue discounts with still-elevated base rates, as well as structural protections.

-A key structural protection in private credit is that it's typically senior in the capital structure.
-Senior debt holds a higher priority of claims on a company's assets in the event of bankruptcy or liquidation, compared to subordinated debt or equity holders.
+A key structural protection in private credit is its typical position at the senior level of the capital structure.
+Senior debt in private credit deals holds a higher priority of claims on a company's assets in the event of bankruptcy or liquidation, compared to subordinated debt or equity holders.
 This seniority can provide greater security and stability for lenders, particularly in volatile economic environments.

-Additionally, the incoming Republican administration in the US may result in a less-stringent regulatory environment, which will likely increase dealmaking and financing activity.
+Additionally, the incoming Republican leadership may result in a less-stringent regulatory environment, which will likely increase dealmaking activity and create additional opportunities for direct lending.
 Mergers and acquisitions (M&A) activity has already seen a comeback in recent quarters amid a strong economy, robust corporate earnings, and lower cost of financing.
 In the third quarter of 2024, global dealmaking volume totaled \$922 billion, the highest in two years (Exhibit 3).